Breads, Rolls + Donuts Breakfast

 The filling here is based it on the Apple Flip recipe from my cookbook, 100 Morning Treats.
 I spend a few minutes cooking the apples until they are just tender, creating a quick “pie filling” which insures that the turnovers will have perfectly cooked apples in their centers.

 I like to use Gala apples; I find them to be not too sweet, and they hold their shape well during baking; they are also available at most grocery stores.
+I like to use them in my Double Apple Scones, too.
 However, you can try your favorite baking apple here as well.

 puff pastry apple turnovers, closeup image